Code Generation and Conic Constraints for Model-Predictive Control on Microcontrollers with Conic-TinyMPC: Experiments

 \subsubsection{Predictive Safety Filtering}

-We formulate a QP with box constraints on the state and input variables to act as a predictive safety filter for a nominal task policy~\cite{hsu2023safety, bejarano2023multi}.
-We compare the solution times and memory usage of TinyMPC and OSQP while varying state and horizon dimensions.
-We utilize TinyMPC's and OSQP's Python code generation interfaces to produce microcontroller firmware for each problem.
-In a previous study~\cite{tinympc}, QP-based MPC was evaluated on the Teensy 4.1 microcontroller which features a powerful ARM Cortex-M7 operating at 600 MHz with 7.75~MB of flash memory, and 512~kB of RAM.
-Here, we benchmark on a much less powerful microcontroller, the STM32F405 Adafruit Feather board, which has an ARM Cortex-M4 operating at 168~MHz with 1~MB of flash memory and 128~kB of RAM, to better understand the scalability limits of embedded~QP~solvers.
+We first formulate a QP with box constraints on states and controls to act as a predictive safety filter for a nominal task policy as in~\cite{hsu2023safety, bejarano2023multi}.
+We compare the solution times and memory usage of \algName~against the state-of-the-art OSQP~\cite{stellato2020osqp} QP solver, utilizing both solvers' \texttt{Python} code generation interfaces, while varying the state and horizon dimensions.
+We benchmark on a STM32F405 Adafruit Feather board, which has an ARM Cortex-M4 operating at 168~MHz with 1~MB of flash memory and 128~kB of RAM, very similar to computational hardware on the Crazyflie 2.1 used for our later hardware experiments in Section~\ref{ss:hardwareExp}.

-Fig.~\ref{fig:mcu_filter} shows the total program size and the average execution times per iteration, in which TinyMPC uses drastically less memory and exhibits a maximum speed-up of 2.5x over OSQP.
-This reduction in memory usage allows TinyMPC to solve real-time optimal control of complex systems with long time horizons.
-In particular, TinyMPC was able to handle time horizons of up to 100 knot points, whereas OSQP surpassed the 128~kB memory capacity of the STM32 at a time horizon of only $N = 32$.
-Additionally, TinyMPC demonstrated scalability to larger state dimensions up to 32, whereas OSQP encountered memory limitations beyond~$n = 16$.
+Fig.~\ref{fig:safety_filter} shows the total program size and the average execution times per iteration. \algName~uses drastically less memory and exhibits significant speed-ups over OSQP.
+For varying states, \algName~achieves up to 20.4× faster execution, while for varying time horizons, it achieves up to 7.2× faster execution.
+Moreover, the reduction in memory usage allows \algName~to solve real-time optimal control of complex systems with long time horizons.
+In particular, \algName~was able to handle time horizons of up to 100 knot points, whereas OSQP surpassed the 128~kB memory capacity of the STM32 at a time horizon of only $N = 32$.
+Additionally, \algName~demonstrated scalability to larger state dimensions up to $n=32$, whereas OSQP encountered memory limitations beyond~$n = 28$.